apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 * **hw/sensor**: The sensor framework package.
 This package defines the `SENSOR_CLI` setting that specifies whether the `sensor` shell command is enabled.
 This setting is enabled by default.

 * **hw/sensor/creator**: The sensor creator package.
 This package supports off-board sensor devices.
 This package creates the os devices in the kernel for the sensors and configures the sensor devices with default values.
 It defines a syscfg setting for each sensor device and uses the naming convention `<SENSORNAME>_OFB`.
 For example, the syscfg setting for the BNO055 sensor is  `BNO055_OFB`.
 The `<SENSORNAME>_OFB` setting specifies whether the sensor named SENSORNAME is enabled.
 The setting is disabled by default.
 This package includes the sensor device driver package `hw/drivers/sensors/<sensorname>` and creates and configures a sensor named SENSORNAME when the `SENSORNAME_OFB` setting is enabled by the application.
 * **hw/drivers/sensors/bno055**: The driver package for the BNO055 sensor.
 The creator package adds this package as a package dependency when the `BNO055_OFB` setting is enabled.
 The driver package defines the `BNO055_CLI` setting that specfies whether the `bno055` shell command is enabled.
 This setting is disabled by default and is enabled by the application.
 The package also exports the `bno055_shell_init()` function that an application calls to initialize the driver shell support.
-The sensor_test application enables this setting by default and calls the `bno055_shell_init()` function.

 	**Note:** All sensor driver packages that support a sensor shell command define a syscfg setting to specify whether the shell command is enabled.
 They also export a shell initialization function that an application must call.
 The naming convention is `<SENSORNAME>_CLI` for the syscfg setting  and `<sensorname>_shell_init()` for the initialization function.